 - Microsoft does not support the Lync and Skype for Business basic client with the Optimization Pack.
 Workaround: Use the full version of Skype for Business.

 - The Optimization Pack does not support direct media connections to and from public switched telephone network (PSTN) gateways.
-There is an optional feature of Skype For Business, known as media bypass.
-For more information, see https://technet.microsoft.com/en-us/library/gg412740.aspx and https://support.citrix.com/article/CTX200279.
-If Skype For Business server administrators enable media bypass, PSTN calls involving Optimization Pack users automatically and transparently route media connections through the Mediation Server.
-This feature limitation doesn't cause user impact.
+There is an optional feature of Skype for Business, known as media bypass.
+For more information, see https://docs.microsoft.com/en-us/skypeforbusiness/plan-your-deployment/enterprise-voice-solution/media-bypass?redirectedfrom=MSDN and Citrix Knowledge Center articles https://support.citrix.com/article/CTX200279.
+If Skype for Business server administrators enable media bypass, PSTN calls involving Optimization Pack users automatically and transparently route media connections through the Mediation Server.
+This feature limitation doesn’t cause any user impact.
 Take this limitation in to account when planning network capacity.

 - When the Skype for Business client is delivered as a published application rather than as part of a full Windows desktop, desktop sharing is not supported.
 If you use desktop sharing, the server desktop is shared rather that the local desktop.
 Application sharing can be used to share other hosted applications during a Skype for Business call.
 The virtualized Skype for Business client cannot share applications running locally on the user device.